 If you are looking for new investment ideas, you can also find them inside Yahoo Finance Plus by simply clicking on the tab called “Investment Ideas”.

-To make things easier, you can even filter all the investment ideas by ratings, sector, trade type (fundamental or technical), term (short term, medium term or long term).
+To make things easier, you can even filter all the investment ideas by ratings, sector, trade type (fundamental or technical), term (short-term, medium-term, or long-term).

 Also, for all the investment ideas, you will see its price target.

-That will show its profile, financial data, valuation measures, historical data, chart, company outlook and analysis.
+That will show its profile, financial data, valuation measures, historical data, chart, company outlook, and analysis.

 Basically, this gives you a general idea of how the company is doing financially.